Noaaan/MythicMetals/PATCHNOTES.md

+# 0.11.2
+Hotfix!
+Fixed crash related to particles.
+Also forgot to mention that the Custom Armor Models from 1.16 have been re-implemented.

 # 0.11.1
 Ores have recieved new height ranges!
 Be sure to double check your config if you are a modpack creator, or simply delete your old config file to update your ore spawns.